Published on December 22, 2018

 This has the potential to cause future health troubles, including an increased risk of cancer, especially ovarian and colon.

-So, yes, the environment in which a woman prepares her body for conception as well as to carry to term a healthy baby counts.
+So, yes, the environment in which a woman prepares her body for conception as well as to carry to term a healthy baby count.
 However, the environment in which sperm is manufactured counts too.